 Upon her retirement from teaching, Chris set about tidying up those string quartets and as you can see andhear , by the Sheet Music Page, Chris did not stop there.

 In her youth Chris studied with Saint John’s Alice Mae Eccles, attended music camps at Acadia , Mount Allison and in Rothesay.
 Upon leaving high school, she studied with Acadia’s Janis Kalejs and Mount Allison University’s Rodney McLeod.
 Chris was original member of the New Brunswick Youth Orchestra and of Symphony New Brunswick.

 Christine’s arrangements are at the intermediate to senior level of difficulty for strings.

 Soloists featured ?...a great opportunity to include professionals and community participation with your string groups……even add some Celtic musicians..as all arrangements are in the original keys……and Jim has the lead sheets!!!

-Jim Stewart’s folk music tell stories of hardship, longing, perseverance and hope.
-These qualities found not only within their lyrics; but also within his melodies and chord progressions.
+Jim Stewart’s folk music tell stories of hardship, longing, perseverance , joy and hope.
+The human experience found not only within their lyrics; but also within his melodies and chord progressions.
 For more sound bytes of Chase arrangements visit our sheet music page on this site.

 Chris Chase’s email: firstname.lastname@example.org